How effective is your free flow play provision in the early years?

 How to facilitate free flow play all year round.

 The Great British weather isn’t always on the teacher’s side.
-Halting outdoor play when the weather is too hot, cold, icy, or windy.
+Halting outdoor play when the weather is too hot, cold, icy, or even windy.
 Taking steps to facilitate free flow play all year round in your school or nursery can increase the amount of outdoor playing time for the children.

 Free flow play shelters for nurseries.